dominikhoebert/TUI_Exchange_Bulk_Mail/dev.md

 ## Windows usage

-Install Terminal from the Microsoft Store and set as standart terminal.
+Install Terminal from the Microsoft Store and set as standard terminal.
 CMD does not support all textual icons.

 ### create EXE